Pylons/pyramid/docs/narr/views.rst

 responses.

-To register a view that should be called whenever a particular exception is raised from with :app:`Pyramid` view code, use the exception class or one of its superclasses as the ``context`` of a view configuration which points at a view callable you'd like to generate a response.
+To register a view that should be called whenever a particular exception is raised from within :app:`Pyramid` view code, use the exception class (or one of its superclasses) as the :term:`context` of a view configuration which points at a view callable you'd like to generate a response for.

 For example, given the following exception class in a module named ``helloworld.exceptions``: